 Snowsight Quick Tour¶

-Once you have signed into Snowsight , you can create and manage all Snowflake objects, including virtual warehouses, databases, and all database objects.
+After Signing in to Snowsight , you can create and manage all Snowflake objects, including virtual warehouses, databases, and all database objects.
 You can also use the interface to load limited amounts of data into tables, execute ad hoc queries and perform other DML/DDL operations, as well as view past queries.
 You can also manage user information to change your Snowflake user password and specify other preferences, such as your email address.

 In addition, if you have the required administrator roles, you can perform administrative tasks in the Snowsight, such as creating and managing users.

 Some noteworthy Snowsight features include:

 Worksheet Organization: Do you have tens or even hundreds of worksheets?
 You can now group them into Folders to stay organized!
 Furthermore, when you click into a worksheet, the left pane is a Worksheet list so you can navigate across worksheets even faster.